davthu/assemble-middleware-kssnode/README.md

 > Generates Assemble pages from Knyle Style Sheets (KSS) documented CSS.

 Originally forked from [assemble-middleware-styleguide ](https://github.com/tomsky/assemble-middleware-styleguide) with modifications from [KSS Node](https://github.com/kss-node/kss-node).
 This middleware does pretty much the same thing except that it relies directly on KSS node rather than another fork.
-Another reason to make this module was the need include KSS node generated pages in the site navigation as well as being able to parse arbitrary CSS files.
+Another reason to make this module was the need to include KSS node generated pages in the site navigation as well as being able to parse arbitrary CSS files.

 ## Installation
 from the the command line, run: